-TPO is typically used for oxidation of organic compounds using metal oxide catalysts.
-It can provide significant insights into various catalytic reactions with an array of applications.
-Chiefly it is used in research and development sectors such as the study of ecologically friendly alternative fuels and chemical manufacture.
+TPO is typically used to provide insights into various catalytic reactions with an array of applications.
+A popular application is research and development of alternative energy fuels and increased energy efficiency chemical manufacture.

 For example, hydrogen (H) based fuel cells have emerged as a highly-efficient, low-pollutant energy source which is gradually being introduced in fuel cell electric vehicles (FCEVs) with a positive yet potentially superficial impact on greenhouse gas emissions.
 The problem with this exciting process is that the primary method of hydrogen production is natural gas reformation.
-Steam-hydro carbonation reforming reacts a natural hydrocarbon such as methane (CH4) with high pressure steam of up to 1,000°C in the presence of a catalyst.
+Steam-hydro carbonation reforming reacts a natural hydrocarbon such as methane (CH4) with high pressure steam at up to 1000°C in the presence of a catalyst.
 This produces hydrogen for use in various industries, including for implementation in greener energy sources.
 However, this process has very high energy demands, significantly reducing the environmental benefits of the end-product.
+TPO is used to characterise coke during this reaction.

 Researchers have been considering alternatives to natural gas reformation for years, including partial oxidation processes, while improvements to the existing manufacture of hydrogen include looking for ways to augment natural gas reformation processes with production from renewable energy sources.
 This research requires extensive consideration and analysis of catalytic materials, and TPO is uniquely suited to provide dynamic and accurate data in this field of research.